This content is provided by Chambers. Learn more about our methodology

 Strengths: "He provides crystal clear analysis.
 He's emotionally intelligent and therefore very client-friendly."
 "He provides very robust advice and a willingness to stand behind it."

 Recent work: Acted in Keymed v Hillman, a claim against former company directors for breach of duty and unlawful means conspiracy by a company in relation to contributions made to the company's pension scheme.

 Robert Ham QC

-A much-admired silk with a very strong reputation in the field of chancery and associated trusts work, both at home and overseas.
+An experienced silk with a very strong reputation in the field of chancery and associated trusts work, both at home and overseas.
 He is frequently sought out to provide counsel on complex pension scheme matters.
 He also offers expertise in associated professional negligence issues.